Our mission is to "help students develop, evaluate, and implement their professional and career plans."

 Writing Letters of Recommendation/References

-The CDC realizes faculty are often approached by students and asked to serve as professional references.
+The Career Center realizes faculty are often approached by students and asked to serve as professional references.
 Here are some tips and suggestions for writing reference letters for your students!

 Writing Professional References for Students [PDF]